-As it turned out, it was one of the best things that has happened to me.
+As it turned out, it was one of the best things that have happened to me.

-Let me explain, i’m in my late 50’s.
+Let me explain, I’m in my late 50’s.
 I have been successful in my various corporate roles and for as long as I could remember.
 I wanted to help people to be better at what they did and be successful.
-For the past five years my daily routine had become ‘up at the the crack of dawn’.
-On the high speed train into London at 6.13am, in the office by 7.30am, and then home between 6 and 8pm.
+For the past five years, my daily routine had become ‘up at the crack of dawn’.
+On the high-speed train into London at 6.13am, in the office by 7.30am, and then home between 6 and 8pm.
 Eat, sleep, repeat.’
 I was loving my role and the team, and without being made redundant I would have just carried on, running myself into the ground.
-This unwanted gift gave me the space to step back and think what I wanted to do with the rest of my working life.
+This unwanted gift gave me the space to step back and think about what I wanted to do with the rest of my working life.

 I’m one year in and I look back with pride to the progress I have made –

-To close, redundancy can make you feel your career is over, particular for people of a certain age.
+To close, redundancy can make you feel your career is over, particularly for people of a certain age.
 For me, it gave me a fresh start for which I will always be grateful.